Splizard/minetest-mod-snow/readme.txt

 Place this folder in your minetest mods folder.

 NOTICE
-While this mod is installed you may experience slow map loading when a snow biome is generated.
+While this mod is installed you may experience slow map loading while a snow biome is generated.

 USAGE:
 -------
 If you walk around a bit you will find snow biomes scattered around the world.

-There are six biome types:
+There are seven biome types:
 * Normal
 * Icebergs
 * Icesheet
 * Broken icesheet
 * Icecave
 * Coast
+* Alpine

 Snow can be picked up and thrown as snowballs or crafted into snow blocks.
-Snow and ice melts when near warm blocks such as torches, and desert sand or igniters such as lava.
+Snow and ice melts when near warm blocks such as torches or igniters such as lava.
 Snow blocks freeze water source blocks around them.
+Moss can be found in the snow, when moss is placed near cobble it spreads.

 CRAFTING:
 -----------